Anonimek123-dev/COSMOS-C/README.md

 Remove the build-evironment image:
  - `docker rmi {your os name}-buildenv -f`

-## Framework Documentation
+## Documentation

-Detailed documentation of the keyboard driver, console framework, and system APIs is available in `DOCUMENTATION.md`
+Detailed documentation of the keyboard driver, console framework, and system APIs is available in `DOCUMENTATION` folder.
+If you find any bugs, please comment this repository in Github, in COSMOS-C discord server, or send a email  `cosmos-c@gmail.com`.

 ## License